AntiCopium/-rtsrs/README.md

 2. Make a folder and move the installer into the folder than run the installer and fill the questions with correct info make sure you dont add any spaces, "", or ''

-3. Once completed the installer should make a folder named `-rtsrs` open it and run the rtsrs.exe
+3. Once completed the installer should make a folder named `rtsrs` open it and run the rtsrs.exe

 4. Then run fresh start option.
 This will freshly restart the cases.